 It’s not a motorway however, far from that.
 It’s a narrow winding road that takes you along the Pacific Coast to Carmel.
 The 17-Mile Drive has been classified as one of the most scenic drives in North America, so don’t miss this small toll road on your trip to Monterey and Carmel!

-If you want to see it all the whole loop might take about three hours depending on how much you stop and hike.
+If you want to see it all the whole loop will take about three hours depending on how much you stop and if you also hike.

-There are some fantastic hikes in the forest and along the ocean shore.
+There are some fantastic hikes in the forest and along the Pacific shore.

-But for us, the rocky shores and sandy coves were what we most wanted to see on the 17-Mile Drive.
+But for us, the rocky shores and sandy coves were what we wanted to see on the 17-Mile Drive, not the golf courses.

-You could spend hours hiking along this coastline and observing the flora and fauna you meet!
+You could spend hours hiking along this coastline and observing its flora and fauna!

 More on the 17-Mile Drive on the Pebblebeach.com website.